This gluten free dairy free pizza recipe is also yeast free, and can be made vegan and paleo.

 - 1 1/8 cup Water use as needed

 - 1/2 cup organic pizza sauce

 - 227 grams dairy free cheese

-- Separate the dough into two portions and roll into two balls
+- Separate the dough into four portions and roll into four balls.

-- Put each ball between two layers of parchment paper and roll out with roller until you’ve achieved the crust size and thickness you desire
+- Put each ball between two layers of parchment paper and use a tortilla press. (or roll out using a rolling pin).

-- Top each pizza crust with half the pizza sauce
+- Remove from oven and top each pizza crust with quarter of the pizza sauce.

-- Bake at 400°F for roughly 20 minutes or until done to your liking
+- Bake at 400°F for roughly 15 minutes or until done to your liking.

 Tara Klippert is a Registered Health and Nutrition Counselor and holds a diploma in Holistic Nutrition and Health Coaching.
 Tara helps people clear up cystic acne, balance hormones and blood sugar + improve anxiety and gut health NATURALLY with food.